Shahid Kapoor: Jab We Met, Kaminey, and commercial fluctuations (2007–2013)

-In 2010, Kapoor reteamed with Ken Ghosh in Chance Pe Dance, a comedy-drama about a struggling actor, in which Kapoor's performance was described as "uneven" by Aniruddha Guha of Daily News and Analysis.
-He had a supporting role in Paathshaala, a drama about the education system in India, starring Nana Patekar, following which he starred in Yash Raj Films' Badmaash Company, a comedy-drama about a group of overambitious youngsters who become con men.
+In 2010, Kapoor reteamed with Ken Ghosh in Chance Pe Dance opposite Genelia D'Souza, a comedy-drama about a struggling actor, in which Kapoor's performance was described as "uneven" by Aniruddha Guha of Daily News and Analysis.
+He had a supporting role in Paathshaala, a drama about the education system in India, starring Nana Patekar, following which he reunited with Yash Raj Films on the comedy-drama Badmaash Company, which follows a group of overambitious youngsters who become con men.
 Rachel Saltz of The New York Times praised Kapoor's look in the film, though Tushar Joshi of Mid-Day thought that he was miscast.
 Kapoor's fourth and final release that year was Satish Kaushik's romantic comedy Milenge Milenge, which marked his fourth collaboration with Kareena Kapoor.
 Plagiarised from the Hollywood film Serendipity, the production was delayed since 2005.
 During its production in December 2004 at Phuket, Kapoor requested a delay in filming to attend the premiere of Dil Maange More.
 The delay may have saved the lives of the crew, since the hotel booked for them was destroyed during the 2004 Indian Ocean tsunami.
 With the exception of Badmaash Company, none of these films performed well commercially.

 Kapoor next appeared in his father's directorial Mausam (2011); co-starring Sonam Kapoor, the star-crossed romance set over a decade, took two years to complete.
 Considering the film to be his "dream project", Kapoor did not take on additional work while filming for it.
 For his role as an unambitious village boy who becomes an air force pilot, Kapoor trained to fly the F-16 Fighting Falcon.
 Rajeev Masand reviewed that "while he doesn't quite cut it as a convincing IAF pilot, Shahid Kapoor is terrific as the small-town brat".
 The film was a box office flop and Kapoor was later regretful for spending so much time on the project.